Nyongbyon Nuclear Scientific Research Center: Facilities

 Magnox spent fuel is not designed for long-term storage as both the casing and uranium metal core react with water; it is designed to be reprocessed within a few years of removal from a reactor.
 As a carbon dioxide cooled, graphite moderated Magnox reactor does not require difficult-to-produce enriched uranium fuel or a heavy water moderator it is an attractive choice for a wholly indigenous nuclear reactor development.

 The Magnox facilities were disabled in 2007 in accord with the six-party talks agreement, but following the breakdown of that agreement were partially re-enabled in 2009 to reprocess existing stocks of spent fuel.
 On 15 September 2015, North Korea announced that the reactor had resumed operation.

 The center also has an IRT-2000 pool-type research reactor, supplied by the Soviet Union in 1963, operational since 1965.
 The reactor fuel is IRT-2M type assemblies of 10%, 36% and 80% enriched uranium.
 As the center has not received fresh fuel since Soviet times, this reactor is now (February 2007) only run occasionally for experiments or to produce isotopes, particularly iodine-131 for thyroid cancer radiation therapy.

-In 2009, the building of a small indigenous experimental light water reactor started.
+In 2009, the building of a small indigenous experimental light water reactor began, with trial operations starting in 2023.
 In 2010, a uranium enrichment plant began operating.

 The Yongbyon Nuclear Scientific Research Center site occupies 24.8 sqkm.
 It has two sections, the nuclear research section and a larger residential district (sometimes named Bungang or Pun’gangni), separated and surrounded by fencing.